 If you are like any IT professional today, you're concerned about security.
 Mac OS X has it's own Terminal utility called nettop that monitors incoming/outgoing network connections.
 This might remind you about Windows "netstat" utility.

 If you ever notice your network interface card taking in our out unusual amounts of traffic for no reason, fire up nettop immediately.
 It will give you a complete breakdown of every network connection and live send/receive packets, packet sizes, and total data transferred.

-1. Open Terminal
+1. Open Terminal (Applications -> Utilities)

 2. Type nettop

 Immediately, nettop will output every connection coming in and out of your NIC's.
 The information will be displayed in Terminal.
 Nettop can be used with several arguments, shown further down this article, to help reduce cpu load and to inspect other traffic (UDP/TCP) insightfully.